How to Install a Handheld Showerhead

-Handheld showers (also called movable shower heads) are convenient and feel great!
-Getting hot water directly on an achy joint is something you can do only with a handheld shower.
-Many models attach easily to your existing shower arm, the short, bent pipe that comes out of the wall and connects to the showerhead.
-A handheld shower also can be installed onto a tub spout with a handheld shower diverter fitting.
+Many models attach easily to the existing shower arm.
+The short bent pipe that comes out of the wall and connects to the showerhead.
+A handheld showerhead also can be installed onto a tub spout that has a special diverter fitting.

 - Tub spout with diverter (as needed)

 - A piece of heavy cloth or leather (as needed)